Hossam-elsheikh/xbook/README.md

     - [ ] create different libraries.
     - [ ] add books to libraries.
     - [ ] highlight books for sale, exchange for a period or exchange forever.
+    - [ ] post looking for / highlighting posts.
+    - [ ] like/unlike other users posts.
+    - [ ] comment/edit comment/delete comment other users posts.
     - [ ] submit exchange/buy proposals to other users.
+    - [ ] follow other users.
     - [ ] accept exchange/buy proposals from other users.
     - [ ] refuse exchange/buy proposals from other users.
     - [ ] encounter exchange proposals from another users with another